-Previously, some evidence of existence of some villages, mounds, primitive people sites, petroglyphs and other historical sights have been found at the bottom of the lake.
+Previously, some evidence of existence of villages, mounds, primitive people sites, petroglyphs and other historical sights have been found at the bottom of the lake.
 However, after the catastrophic earthquake of 1966, when the entire USSR made every effort to rebuild Tashkent, it was a period of a severe shortage of cheap and ecological electricity.
 Therefore the authorities decided to create the Charvak Hydropower Station as they didn’t have another more suitable place for this purpose.
-Archeologists and historians conducted studies on several objects, made photos and got over 150 monuments of this area.
-Today, 40 years later, a major part of this site is under layers of mud and sludge.
+Archeologists and historians conducted studies on several objects, photographed and found over 150 monuments of this area.
+Today, 40 years later, a major part of this archaeological site is still under layers of mud and sludge.

 What to do in Charvak